macbian-admin/Mactel-Linux-Wiki/README.md

 # mactel-linux-documtation
-Documentation for installing Linux on Intel Macs
+Documentation for installing Linux on Intel Macs.
+See the Wiki page.